 Over the past few decades, white Christmases in Paris have been infrequent, with measurable snowfall happening only a handful of times.
 The festive dream of a white Christmas often meets the reality of a winter landscape more commonly characterised by chilly temperatures and the twinkling lights of holiday decorations.

 So, while it’s not impossible to witness snow in Paris during December, it’s a unique event that adds an extra touch of magic to the holiday season.

 Latest snowfall in Paris

 Despite urban warming, which forms a heat pocket over the Paris region, heavy snowfalls have been repeated during the current decade.
 We remember in particular the episodes of December 2010, including the one on the 8th which immobilised travel in the Ile de France, of March 2013, February 2018 and February 2021.

 But the few centimetres of snow are nothing compared to the 40 cm measured in early March 1946.
 This was unheard of since measurements began in 1872.
 It would be the highest snowfall observed since the 60 cm of 1709.

-The areas between the north of Limousin and Picardy have an average of 15 to 20 days of snow per year.
-Located in the centre of the country, they are halfway between the oceanic influence in the west and the continental influence in the east.
-The Saône valley in Burgundy has a similar climate.
+The areas between the north of Limousin and Picardy have an average of 15 to 20 snow days yearly.
+Located in the country’s centre, they are halfway between the oceanic influence in the west and the continental influence in the east.
+The Saône Valley in Burgundy has a similar climate.

 Snow in Champagne, Burgundy and Massif Central